ddprrt/attachEventRetrofill/README.md

 ## Compatibility

-* IE9+ -- because the older one's already support it :metal:
+* IE9+!
+Because the older one's already support it :metal:
-* Other browsers -- I'm sure!
+* Other browsers!